mixophrygian/ct-blog/tasks.md

 #Project Roadmap

+2/28:
+  -bugs on mobile:
+    -flash of onboarding screen when entry is there /s houldn't see it -landscape mode is cancer - disable?
+    -view entry detail - content lives outside of the boxes for some reason -new entry button shouldn't remain active

 2/24:
   -Add a modal for users who have "block all cookies" set on their phones or any other localstorage preventing settings - private mode - in the buttons!
   -figure out why navitem button stays active? remove active?